xtuml/training/doc-training/notes/5_xtuml_editor_developer.md

   - Change the default to "string"
   - Show via breakpoint and stepping that the type successfully changed
 ```

-__TODO: Talk about the source code layout and an overview tour of the OOAofOOA__

 ```
 Done by: Keith
 6.9      Select statements, OAL and Java